henryiii/scipy-2020-bh/tutorial-proposal.md

 ```

 Activate your environment (if you already use Conda, the environment does
-install a IPython kernel, so you can just use your existing favorite Juptyer
+install a IPython kernel, so you can just use your existing favorite Jupyter
 lab environment to run and then select the `histogram-tutorial` (will become `scipy-2020-hist`) kernel).

 ```bash